schafeld/Jasmine-Coffeescript/README.md

 ### Testing
-If everything is set up with Grunt simply type
+When everything is set up with Grunt simply type
+    grunt jasmine
-*grunt jasmine* to run Jasmine specs in a terminal.
+to run Jasmine specs in a terminal.

 ### Inspired by: